Research

 • Why do Chinese firms report income just above a threshold that doubles their tax rate?

 Do subway openings reduce air pollution?
-A replication exercise (pdf, code), March 2024.
+A replication exercise (pdf, I4R discussion paper, code), March 2024.

 • I reanalyze the results in Gendron-Carrier et al. (2022).
 I find that the main result (new subways in high-pollution cities reduce pollution) is robust, while the effects for low-pollution cities are mixed.